wgrib2: wgrib for GRIB-2

 OpenMP is used to speed up wgrib2 by running big loops over

 multiple cores.
-To compile OpenMP into wgrib2, you need set
+To enable OpenMP, you need set

 - "USE_OPENMP=1" in the makefile (default)